Prehistory of Manila: Religion and its influence

 The early Tagalogs have a term ‘sambahan’ designated as a place for worship.
 The word may also denote a makeshift prayer structure built for special occasions as in the offering of animal sacrifices during curing séances or ‘pag-aanito.’

 Their manner of offering sacrifices was to offer to the deities the animals for different reasons.
 It can be for a feast, thanksgiving or to ask for healing.

 To what many refer to as Paganism, this offering may be led or mediated by the officiating priest called ‘catalonan,’ which varies in name for different dialects but still refers to the one and the same role.
 Bathala was the supreme being of the ancient Tagalog, to whom they address their worship and prayers aside from the deities.

 According to Garcia (1979) the laws of land were given by the goddess Lubluban.
 In the 5th article of the Code of Calantiao, irreverence to the sacred places and to certain trees was punished with one month's labor, or, in lieu thereof, by a fine in gold or money, and recidivism was punished by slavery for five years.
 In article 6, the cutting of sacred trees and the killing of a shark or streaky alligator was visited with capital punishment.
 In article 8, the killing of a bird called manaul (a bird of prey) was punished by whipping for two days.
 Article 11 punished with drowning the destruction or throwing away of the anitos (gods).Article 12 punished with a half-days' stay among the ants killing of a black cat on a new moon day.
 Article 14 punished with the whipping or eating of the meat of sacred insects or herbs, the injuring or killing of the brood of the bird manual or of a white monkey.
 Article 15 punished with the amputation of the fingers, the breaking of idols or wood or clay during olangan (a religious ceremony), and the breaking of sacred gravers used in killing pigs, or the breaking of drinking vessels.
 And article 15 punished with the capital penalty the violation of temples and sepultures, and things of diwatas (female deities).

 The penetration of the Islamic religious scheme may have been assimilated in the Southern Philippines but was not far more advanced in the Manila area before the coming of the Spaniards.
 If this was considered to be the case, one can tell that the social organization was in rudimentary form since structure of religion is conveyed by the political scheme.

 Writing

-The ancient Tagalogs had their own system of writing called babayin, which was a form of syllabification.
+The ancient Tagalogs had their own system of writing called baybayin, which was a form of syllabification.
 No one has been exempted in the knowledge of reading and writing, even women.
 Writing was done on barks of wood or bamboo and characters were incised with a stylus.
 However, this form of writing is not meant for recording events or histories but for mere communication.
 This kind of writing persisted into the Spanish period where it was more developed.